rapolaskaseliscgi/es-docker-env/README.md

 ```zsh
   docker compose up --build
 ```
+This should give a running green cluster of two nodes

+Optional to copy some data:

 3. Setup ssh tunnel to demo environment to expose elasticsearch on port 10200
 4. Copy some elasticsearch data from demo (bail_cases-000001 is index to copy):